All Interviews articles

 -

-‘SMEs are in a massive hole over electric but the approach is too blinkered’
+MT Article‘SMEs are in a massive hole over electric but the approach is too blinkered’

 Chris Clowes, executive director of global logistics consultancy, SCALA, considers the ways other countries are tackling HGV fleet decarbonisation, and the lessons operators can learn from a domestic market still claiming record numbers of casualties